Joseph Stalin's cult of personality: Other displays of devotion

+At the grassroots levels, a frequent metaphor cast Stalin as the "sun".

 The cult reached new levels during World War II, with Stalin's name included in the new Soviet national anthem.

 In December 1949, Stalin celebrated his purported 70th birthday (he had in fact been born in December 1878).
 His birthday was celebrated extensively throughout the USSR.
 In the Ukrainian city of Mariupol, the former Sanatorium Avenue was renamed to Stalin Avenue.
 Various statues and institutions were made to honor him.
 On 2 December 1949, the Presidium of the Supreme Soviet of the USSR issued a decree to form a government committee centered on Stalin's birthday.
 18 days later, the Supreme Soviet awarded the Order of Lenin to Stalin.
 On 21 December, the day after he was awarded, a ceremonial meeting dedicated to the 70th birthday of Stalin took place in the Bolshoi Theater.
 Notable world leaders were in attendance, including Chinese leader Mao Zedong and East German Deputy Prime Minister Walter Ulbricht.
 Marshal of the Mongolian People's Republic Khorloogiin Choibalsan, who was once a favorite of Stalin, did not attend the ceremonies, instead sending General Secretary Yumjaagiin Tsedenbal.
 For Mao, the celebrations were part of his first state visit to the USSR since taking power.

 In many Eastern bloc countries, Stalin's birthday was also celebrated extensively.
 The Bulgarian city of Varna was renamed to Stalin and Musala was renamed to Stalin Peak.
 The Gerlachovský štít in Czechoslovakia was also renamed after Stalin.